seadowg/cv/cv.md

 * 150+ year old global newspaper moving from weekly to daily news
 * Lead a team of engineers to build Android and iOS app in parallel from scratch
-* Helped structure backlog of work to let newspaper make accurate decisions around when to print announcements
+* Collaborated with editorial team and C level project sponsors

-* Collaborated with editorial team, C level project sponsors and also with third party design and API teams
+<div style="page-break-after: always;"></div>

 ##### Courier parcel tracking app

-* Global courier company operating in 50+ countries rewriting mobile apps to overcome quality and maintainability problems
+* Global courier company operating in 50+ countries rewriting mobile apps
 * Lead a team building first Android and then iOS apps to replace existing ones
 * Helped client team design and develop new APIs